 We are challenging a permit issued to Georgetown County for construction of a groin on the south end of Pawleys Island.
 Groins are an outdated tool for addressing coastal erosion and are universally disfavored in the scientific community because of their known negative impacts on downdrift beaches.
 We are representing the Sierra Club, the League of Women Voters of Georgetown County, and the Coastal Conservation League in challenging this permit.

 The S.C.
 State Ports Authority is seeking to construct a new, expanded cruise ship terminal at Union Pier in the heart of the historic district of downtown Charleston.
-On behalf of a coalition of community groups, SCELP has filed a challenge to the state permit that authorizes construction of the new terminal in the Administrative Law Court.
-The case is now before Administrative Law Judge Tripp Anderson.
+On behalf of a coalition of community groups, SCELP filed a challenge to the state permit that authorizes construction of the new terminal in the Administrative Law Court and the case was assigned to Chief Administrative Law Judge Tripp Anderson.

 MRR Sandhills, LLC, proposes to build a municipal solid waste landfill on the North Carolina border in Marlboro County.
 DHEC has issued two preliminary approvals: (1) demonstration of need; and (2) consistency with the county solid waste plan.